-Table 6- 23: Reasons behind using "Using more open-ended questions that provoke thinking"
+Table 6-23: Reasons behind using "Using more open-ended questions that ; provoke thinking"

-Using more open-ended questions that provoke thinking No. of subjects reporting using the strategy the most No. of subjects reporting using the strategy the least No. of subjects reporting difficulty in use 2 4 2 No. of subjects stating the reason Reasons behind using the strategy the most No. of subjects stating the reason Reasons behind using the strategy the least No. of subjects stating the reason Difficulties in use 1 This helped me, especially when starting the lesson, to obtain more information from the pupils.
+Using mo ore open-ended quest ions that pr ovoke thinking No. of subjects reporting using the strategy the most bjects reporting strategy the No. of subjects reporting difficulty in use 2 4 2 No. of subjects stating the reason Reasons behind using the strategy the most No. of subjects stating the reason Reasons behind using the strategy the least No. of subjects stating the reason Difficulties in use 1 This helped me, especially when starting the lesson, to obtain more information from the pupils.
 I used it during the lesson to check their understanding.
 2 Time consuming.
 1 This was difficult to apply with low-level students like mine.
 They could not answer me at all, even in Arabic (their native language).
 The pupils were surprised and unfamiliar with this concept.
 The students told me that this is mission impossible!

 1 Helped the students to express themselves.
 This enabled and fostered critical thinking.
-This strategy was also useful in teaching the pupils that often there is no right or wrong answer, but things are often inbetween.
+This strategy was also useful in teaching the pupils that often there is no right or wrong answer, but things are often in- between.
 3 It was too difficult for the pupils.
 Even when I asked them to answer in Arabic (their native language), they did not respond to me.
-I think that maybe if this was done more frequently, they would be 1 When I used this strategy, misbehaviour started and I lost my control of the class.
+I think that maybe if this was done more frequently, they would be better at it.
+1 When I used this strategy, misbehaviour started and I lost my control of the class.

-•

 1 My lessons did not require this.